 Tradestation Review

 The company now charges no data fees, no software fees to appeal to the broader audience.
-Tradestation is highly specialized software relative to other brokers, in the past, it appealed predominantly to the algorithmic trading crowd, but with the additions of Matrix, app trading and Trader Concierge program, it should widen the spectrum of potential clientele.
+Tradestation is highly specialized software relative to other brokers; in the past, it appealed predominantly to the algorithmic trading crowd, but with the additions of Matrix, app trading and Trader Concierge program, it should widen the spectrum of potential clientele.

 Tradestation has been cutting edge in some respects and even offers a great mobile trading application.
 The app has voice technology integration with Siri.
-Moreover, on the go traders can get alerted to earning reports as they are about to be released.
+Moreover, on-the-go traders can get alerted to earning reports as they are about to be released.

 Multicharts Review

-The purpose for Multicharts was to eliminate the weaknesses of all other comparative products to ensure intuitive, streamlined experience that is custom fit to the user’s needs.
+The purpose of Multicharts was to eliminate the weaknesses of all other comparative products to ensure an intuitive, streamlined experience that is custom fit to the user’s needs.
 Multicharts gives users the freedom to use numerous different brokers and has created built-in APIs for each compatible broker directly into the platform, making it very easy to trade.

 Ninja Trader Review

-NinjaTrader has been around since 2004 and has grown into a sizeable active trading firm with its own brokerage facility; it now has over 40,000 users and counting.
+NinjaTrader has been around since 2004 and has grown into a sizeable active trading firm with its brokerage facility; it now has over 40,000 users and counting.

 It is an excellent testing platform for validating real market conditions with each backtest so that you can evaluate every trade correctly.